Transform data from an SAP ODP source using the SAP CDC connector in Azure Data Factory or Azure Synapse Analytics

 In the mapping data flow editor, select Add Source.

-For the tabs Projection, Optimize and Inspect, please follow mapping data flow.
+For the tabs Projection, Optimize and Inspect, follow mapping data flow.

-If Run mode is set to Full on every run or Full on the first run, then incremental, the tab Optimize offers additional selection and partitioning options.
-Each partition condition (the screenshot below shows an example with two conditions) will trigger a separate extraction process in the connected SAP system.
-Up to three of these extraction process are executed in parallel.
+If Run mode is set to Full on every run or Full on the first run, then incremental, the tab Optimize offers a selection and partitioning type called Source.
+This option allows you to specify multiple partition (that is, filter) conditions to chunk a large source data set into multiple smaller portions.
+For each partition, the SAP CDC connector triggers a separate extraction process in the SAP source system.